Drug Metabolism and Elimination

 Conclusion

-Drug metabolism and elimination are two of the most important processes in pharmacology and toxicology.
-These processes are essential for understanding the effects of drugs on the body, and for designing drugs that are safe and effective.
+Drug metabolism and elimination are fundamental processes in pharmacology and toxicology.
+Understanding these processes is essential for comprehending drug effects on the body and designing safe and effective medications.